 Controlling plants that self-seed can be much easier than controlling plants that spread vegetatively underground.
 Digging up plants that spread aggressively by rhizomes can be difficult; they tend to poke up in the middle of other plants and resist efforts to remove the entire rhizome.
 To control plants that spread by seed, however, you only need to weed or thin out young seedlings and remove the flowers before any seeds ripen.

 When I first planted the delicate orange Atlas poppy (Papaver atlanticum), I made sure every pod ripened, then I hand-spread the seed around the garden.
 I quickly learned the next season that the plant spreads abundantly on its own, so now I remove all but a few seedpods each year.

 Plants sometimes seed so quickly and profusely that they become troublesome and should be removed altogether.
 As always, before introducing any plant into the garden, check to see if the plant is invasive in wild areas of your region.
-The National Park Service supports a Web site called Weeds Gone Wild, which lists invasive plants by scientific name and indicates where in the United States they pose a problem.
-In addition, cooperative extension services or botanical gardens in some states may also offer lists of regionally invasive plants.
+Cooperative extension services or botanical gardens in some states offer lists of regionally invasive plants.